nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 `the official Shibboleth Wiki`_.

-A successful installation and configuration will populate Apache environment variables with at least the unique user id which is then used by the ownCloud Shibboleth app to login a user.
+A successful installation and configuration will populate Apache environment variables with at least a unique user id which is then used by the ownCloud Shibboleth app to login a user.

 Apache Configuration